Overview

 → Get train tickets at zero markup

 Buses reach where trains do not or work best when a train ticket is not available.
-State transport operate scheduled services at every bus stand — walk to the counter and ask for your destination.
-Or use app-based platforms such as redBus to search and book buses on your route.
-Both state-run and private operators are listed — prefer buses with ratings of 4★ or higher.
-Advance booking is not generally required for bus travel in India; booking 2–3 days in advance is sufficient.
+Use app-based platforms such as redBus to search and book buses on your route.
+Both state-run and private operators are listed.
+Filter to buses rated 4★ or higher.
+Advance booking is not generally required; booking 2-3 days ahead is sufficient.
 For journeys under 6 hours where both options exist, a bus is a practical alternative to a train.

 → Bus types, booking, and intercity travel in India